FlorinDorneanu/biotop-aquascaping/README.md

 * [Online-Convert](https://image.online-convert.com/convert-to-webp) - To convert my images to WebP.

 ### Testing
-* [HTML Validator](https://validator.w3.org/#validate_by_input) - Testing validity of HTML.
-* [CSS Validator](https://jigsaw.w3.org/css-validator/) - Testing validity of CSS.
+* DEV Tools - Lighthouse.
 * [Am I Responsive](https://ui.dev/amiresponsive#) - Checking the responsive nature and creating the mock-ups provided.
-* [HTML Validator](https://validator.w3.org) - To validate the HTML.
+* [HTML Validator](https://validator.w3.org) - To validate the HTML code.
-* [CSS Validator](https://jigsaw.w3.org/css-validator/) - To validate the CSS.
+* [CSS Validator](https://jigsaw.w3.org/css-validator/) - To validate the CSS code.
-* DEV Tools - Lighthouse.
 ***

 ## Testing
 * Tested that the logo sends the user to the home page.
 * Tested if the user is sent to the correct page of the website when clicking the navigation links.
-* Tested that the "Services" button works.
+* Tested that the Services button works.
-* Tested that the "Send" button works.
+* Tested that the Send button works.
 * Attempting to submit the form without required fields results in a browser error message.
 * Attempting to submit the form with an email that doesn't contain the appropriate tokens results in a browser error message.
+* I tried to write letters instead of numbers in the phone number box, but it didn't work.
 * Submitting the form with all the correct information provided, sends the user to the Code Institute form dump, which displays data from all the fields.
 * Clicking on the social media links in the footer results in the browser navigating to the appropriate social media site in a new browser tab.
 * Tested if the hyperlink send you to the specific webpage.